passingthru67/workspaces-to-dock/README.md

     **Extend the height of the dock to fill the screen** - Option to extend the height of the dock to fill the screen.

-    **Top margin** - Allows setting a top margin for the extended dock.
+    **Top margin** - Sets a top margin for the extended dock.
 The range allowed is 0% to 25% of the screen height.

-    **Bottom margin** - Allows setting a bottom margin for the extended dock.
+    **Bottom margin** - Sets a bottom margin for the extended dock.
 The range allowed is 0% to 25% of the screen height.

 - **Thumbnail Size:**